 Is it time to include TikTok Ads for eCommerce in your store’s social media marketing strategy?
 It may just be – for the right product and market, that is.

 TikTok is available in more than 150 countries, with users spending 476 minutes per month on the app, second only to Facebook.
 TikTok has over 1 billion users worldwide, with 50 million+ active users generating $86.5 million in the US alone.

-In one case study, fashion brand ZALORA saw a 72% decrease in CPAs and 1.7 conversion rates from their TikTok short-form mobile video and ‘For You’ feed ads.
+In one case study, fashion brand ZALORA saw a 72% decrease in CPAs and 1.7 conversion rates from their TikTok short-form mobile video and For You feed ads.

-That’s not to say that the platform isn’t starting to increase popularity with older users in the US and other countries as it becomes more mainstream.
+That’s not to say that the platform isn’t starting to increase in popularity with older users in the US and other countries as it becomes more mainstream.

 eCommerce TikTok Ads Pros

 - Less market saturation: TikTok Ads are still pretty new, so they have far less ad competition than Facebook and Instagram.
 Additionally, as the platform is best suited for shoppers under 24, fewer brands are testing reach.

 - Access to new markets: TikTok’s fast-growing global reach means more marketing opportunities for international sellers.

 - Mass audience reach for key demographics: TikTok has a keen understanding of their market and has been able to integrate ads in a way that does not turn off their key users.
 If you add this to their growing user numbers, it offers mass reach for a core demographic on one platform.